julien123123/Memregs/nrfutils/readme.md

 ## deepsleep()

 Similar to machine.deepsleep() on other ports.
 This function puts the NRF52 in system off mode.
-The power consumption will be very low, but in this mode, the RTC is completely shutdown
+The power consumption will be very low, but in this mode, the RTC is completely shutdown.

+>[!NOTE]
+> When waking up from System off, or deepsleep, machine.reset_cause() will be `16`.

 ## get_wake_pins()